nazavode/zirkon/docs/source/getting-started/miscellanea.rst

 Daikon config files can be read/written from/to strings, streams or files.
 There are four available protocols:
 Four serialization methods (protocols) are currently implemented:
-* Daikon: the native serialization
+* daikon: the native serialization
-* ConfigObj: the ConfigObj serialization, see http://www.voidspace.org.uk/python/configobj.html
+* configobj: the ConfigObj serialization, see http://www.voidspace.org.uk/python/configobj.html
-* JSON: JSON serialization
+* json: JSON serialization
 * pickle: pickle-based serialization (not human-readable!)

  >>> with tempfile.TemporaryDirectory() as tdir: